-She is graduated in Biochemistry at University of Minho (2011) and she also hold a master’s degree in Bioengineering from same university (2013).
-During her curricular internship she was involved in a research work that aimed at studying was “Assement of the behavior of nanostructures in artificial digestive system”.
-This project was developed in Biological Department of University of Minho and during this project she developed nanolayers and micro- and nanoemulsions and she evaluated their behavior in artificial digestive system.
-In her master in Bioengineering the theme of thesis was “Development of nanostructures for encapsulation of vitamins” being also developed in the Biological Engineering Department at University of Minho.
-Since she finished her studies she has been working as a researcher in the different projects of innovation and development of new products that could be useful to the society.
+She is graduated in Biochemistry at University of Minho (2011) and she also holds a master’s degree in Bioengineering from the same university (2013).
+During her curricular internship, she was involved in a research work that aimed at studying was “Assessment of the behaviour of nanostructures in an artificial digestive system”.
+This project was developed in the Biological Department of the University of Minho and during this project, she developed nanolayers and micro-and nanoemulsions and she evaluated their behaviour in an artificial digestive system.
+In her master, in Bioengineering the theme of the thesis was “Development of nanostructures for encapsulation of vitamins” is also developed in the Biological Engineering Department at the University of Minho.
+Since she finished her studies she has been working as a researcher in the different projects of innovation and development of new products that could be useful to society.
 In March 2014, she started working at a new project in Faculty of Sciences and Technology at University of Lisbon (FCT/UNL) and the project aim was the development and characterization of edible coatings using biopolymers.
 Afterwards, in August 2014, she started to work as a researcher in the Project “EXTRASLICED45” in Primor Charcutaria-Prima Company being the aim of the project increase lifetime of sliced meat products by incorporation of nanoparticles in the packaging.
 In March 2016, Alexandra Azevedo joined the INL – International Iberian Nanotechnology Laboratory as a research laboratory assistant in Food Processing Group and in April 2017 started the PhD.

 Research Grant: Fundação para a Ciência e Tecnologia (FCT, Portugal) – Financiamento comparticipado pelo Fundo Social Europeu e por fundos nacionais do MCTES (Fellowship Reference: SFRH/BD/123364/2016).